codacy-badger/monopoly-analysis/README.md

 ## ![](img/icons8-game-controller-24.png) How to use
 > For more details, please check out our [user manual](https://sagelga.github.io/monopoly-analysis/).

-I recommended that you play on the real Monopoly board game, and use this service to provide more information about the game.
-We are not the game itself.
+We recommend you to play the Monopoly game on a real Monopoly board game <br>
+and use this service to provide more information during the real-life gameplay.
+Our project goal is to support.

 There is a few steps of the game that you need to follow.
 You will be asked for multiple inputs (eg. turns, decision made, dice rolls result) and there will be prompt in the command line (for current version)